syncfusion-content/flutter-docs/Flutter/datagrid/swiping.md

 ## Set different swipe offset for right and left swiping

-You can set the different swipe offset based on swipe direction by using the `setSwipeMaxOffset` method in `onSwipeStart` callback.The below example shows how to set individual swipe offset based on swipe direction when swiping a data row from `startToEnd` or `endToStart`.
+You can set the different swipe offset based on swipe direction by using the `onSwipeStart` callback and pass the required swipe offset to the `setSwipeMaxOffset` method from `onSwipeStart` callback's argument.

 {% tabs %}
 {% highlight Dart %}